nice-game-hints/deponia/04-village/hot-beans.md

 # Cool, a fire station?
 Yes, pull the lever all the way down to transfer it to a fire station mode.
 Grab the gloves.
+Use the gloves to protect your hand while harvesting the chili.